adam-mathe/adam-mathe.github.io/portfolio/rainstorm.md

 title: Rainstorm Project
 ---

-## Rainstorm 2D
+## Rainstorm Framework

-**Rainstorm 2D is a framework I am currently working without the help of an external math library on as a way to learn all the linear algebra behind graphics programming.**
+### Rainstorm is a 2D framework I am currently developing without the use of an external math library.

+**Tech:** `C++` `OpenGL` `GLM`

 ![Image](images/orthographic.png)

 *A screenshot of the first time my perspective projection matrix from hand worked.*

-**Tech:** `C++` `OpenGL` `GLM`

 Coming into this project I had a decent amount of experience with C++ and OpenGL, but I relied on GLM for matrix math.

-With Rainstorm 2D, my goal was to learn the linear algebra behind graphics programming math without using an external math library.
+With Rainstorm 2D, my goal is to learn the linear algebra behind graphics programming math by deriving and implementing each function by hand.

-In the project I derived and implemented a matrix library which included:
+In the project so far, I have developed a matrix library which includes:
 * Matrix multiplication
 * Scaling matrices
 * Translation matrices